trisignia/mass_mandrill/README.markdown

 mass_mandrill
 =============

 mass_mandrill is thin wrapper around mandrill-api gem that makes sending emails with Mandrill easier and more pleasent to use.
-Goal is to reasemble Rails' ActiveMailer API.
+Goal is to resemble Rails' ActionMailer API.

 mass_mandrill supports bulk email sending and Mandrill templates.
 To learn more about these topics, visit [Mandrill Support](http://help.mandrill.com/home).